killerapp/mermaid-render/README.md

-# 📊 Diagram Maker Project
+# 📊 Mermaid Diagram Viewer

 This project showcases the integration of modern web technologies to create an interactive diagram maker application.